SharePoint/PnP-Guidance/articles/modern-experience-site-classification.md

 ## Updating or Removing 'Site Classification' in your tenant
 <a name="updatingRemovingClassification"> </a>
-As like as for enabling the 'Site Classification, updating or removing the setting can be done either using PowerShell or PnP Core Library.
+As like as for enabling the 'Site Classification', updating or removing the setting can be done either using PowerShell or PnP Core Library.

 ### Updating or Removing 'Site Classification' with PowerShell
 If you need to update the 'Site Classification' settings afterwards, you can use the following PowerShell snippet.